 Paint a Dresser

-Paint is every decorator and DIYer's best friend.
+Paint is every DIYer's best friend.
 Paint a chest a solid color, use a stencil, or create your own design.
 There's no end to what can be done with a simple coat of paint.

 Decoupage a Chest of Drawers